When stewing fish soup, how can we make the soup white and thick in color?

 How to Make a Thick and Creamy White Fish Soup

-When making fish soup, achieving a thick and creamy white color is a sign of a well - made dish.
-Here are several key steps to help you reach this goal.
+When it comes to making fish soup, achieving that thick and creamy white color is like hitting the jackpot.
+It's not just a visual treat but also a sign of a well - crafted dish that promises a rich and indulgent flavor.
+In this guide, we'll walk you through several key steps to help you reach this culinary milestone.